isotoma/missingbits/README.rst

 It was created for a site which uses 1, 3 or 9 zopes depending on a set of conditions.

-It currently *cannot* be deployed in anger because the egg would need to be installed too soon in buildout startup for this to work :(

 missingbits:range
 -------------------